 Congratulations are in order for several local first responders as they have recently been promoted.

-To begin, Jeff Knowles will be promoted from Firefighter Paramedic / Shift Supervisor to Lieutenant.
+Jeff Knowles will be promoted from Firefighter Paramedic / Shift Supervisor to Lieutenant.
 According to Fire Chief C.W.
-Blosser, FF PM Knowles has been instrumental in the department obtaining its Advanced Life Support Certification.
+Blosser, firefighter and paramedic Knowles has been instrumental in the department obtaining its Advanced Life Support Certification.

 “He administrates our CPR and First Aid program and manages the continuing education of our paramedics and EMTS,” Blosser said.